Caring for your soft contact lenses

 Then, put your contact lenses in the device and fill it with the same type of solution as for the rinse.
 Place the lid on the device and plug it in to clean and disinfect your lenses.

-The Products: Protein Removers, Eye Drops and
+The Products: Protein Removers, Eye Drops And Options For Sensitive Eyes

 Enzymatic cleaner is for removing protein from your contact lenses, usually on a weekly basis.
 You use the tablets with saline solution or disinfecting solution (multipurpose or hydrogen peroxide), as directed.

 Before using enzymatic cleaner, clean and rinse your contacts using other products.
 Fill your lens case or vials (as directed) with solution, then drop an enzymatic tablet in each lens well or vial.
 Wait for them to dissolve, then add your contacts.
 Leave them in for the required time, usually 15 minutes.